torbsd/torbsd.github.io/support-us.md

 * [documented an array of common PETs](porting-pets.html)--privacy-enhancing technologies--and their status in the various BSD ports systems, encouraging BSD port developers to approach and investigate their adoption

+* In January 2013, under 4% of public Tor relays were running a BSD Unix, while today the number hovers around the 5.25% range.
+While we can't directly attribute it to __TDP__, we believe our development and advocacy work impacted this change.

 __TDP__ already has a proven track record as a project.
 But __TDP__ wants to do more.
 Each and every one of our accomplishments is only a first step in a larger set of goals.

 * we want to release a maintained Tor Browser for OpenBSD's stable branch